NathanRSmith/lib-courier-js/README.md

 * List all linking couriers, prepend the current node's prefix (unless `retainPrefix` is enabled), add to the search queue
 * Get next item from the queue, repeat until the queue is empty

 Local listeners can use the event's local name while linked couriers must prepend the expected emitter's namespace.
 To avoid discovering a subscriber multiple times, once the search traverses into a linked namespace it will not propagate back to the linker.
-In a future version, search results will be cached until the network changes.
+Search results are cached until the network changes.

 Listeners can be registered for a name or a pattern: